actoron/jadex/docs/mkdocs-ng/docs/getting-started/getting-started.md

 Create a new Java project in eclipse.
 Choose a name as you like (e.g. 'tutorial').
 Create a Java package in this project.
 The following examples use 'tutorial' as a package name.
 You can find sample solution files in the Jadex distribution in the *jadex.micro.tutorial* package.

 Add a reference to the project with the Jadex distribution.
 To do so, right-click on the tutorial project and select 'Build Path -&gt; Configure Build Path...'.
-In the 'Projects' tab click 'Add...', check the 'jadex-${ireallyneedajadexversion}' checkbox and hit 'OK'.
+In the 'Projects' tab click 'Add...', check the 'jadex-${jadexversion}' checkbox and hit 'OK'.
 Close the build path window by hitting 'OK' again.

 ![02 Installation@eclipsebuildpath.png](eclipsebuildpath.png)
 *Add project dependency*